wklchris/LeetCode/Explanation/README.md

 Scan from both sides, `v = (j - i) * h` where `h = min(height[i], height[j])`.

 A trick is that we can skip some vertical lines in the middle of our scanning path, if their height is not larger than `h`.

+## 0012 Integer to Roman

+Because each digit can only have 10 cases, the straightforward thought is quite high efficient.
+The algorithm starts from the highest digit to the lowest.

+## 0013 Roman to Integer

+When a digit number is larger than or equal to the number on its right digit, it should be added to the sum; otherwise it should be subtracted from the sum.

+The last digit will always be added.

+## 0014 Longest Common Prefix

+The `zip` function can help you to transpose a "matrix" (a list whose entries are all also lists).
+This trick works well in this problem, since it makes it feasible to use `set` function to examine equality along each "column".

+Another thought is to use `reduce` function, because comparison between each pair of strings affects how we compare next pair (namely, it helps update the upper bound of longest common prefix length).
+This is also the basic idea of `reduce` function.